LudoWhereat/ogc-api-features/step13/README.md

-# Wat heeft Kontich te bieden qua geo bestanden?
-(Cont)
+# What files does Kontich serve?

 - Frituren
 - Groepsopvang Babys En Peuters